-Now, when it comes to the actual posting, you must discover the most optimal times to post - this will be the time that your audience is most active.
-From analytics found in social media management tools or the actual platform you’re posting on, you can find these metrics and then schedule accordingly.
-This will ensure your posts get maximum reach and engagement.
+Now, when it comes to posting, you must discover the optimal times to post, in other words, the hours your audience is most active.
+From analytics found in social media management tools or from the actual platform you’re posting on, you can find these metrics and schedule accordingly, ensuring the posts get maximum reach and engagement.

 Manage Your Online Reputation

-So, you must take the time to monitor social media for any comments -positive or negative- and respond.
-When doing so, it’s important to remember these key points:
+So, you must take the time to monitor social media for any comments -positive or negative - and respond.
+When doing so, remember these key points:

 - Be polite, honest, and apologetic in your responses